 Classes and Objects

-OCaml supports traditional object oriented programming, though it's not used very much and very discouraged.
-The only place we really use it for interacting with JS (the Bucklescript JS interop code compiles it to direct OO in JS).
+ReScript supports traditional object oriented programming, though it's not used very much and very discouraged.
+The only place we really use it for interacting with JS (the ReScript JS interop code compiles it to direct OO in JS).